-GRUNDY COUNTY WILL REQUIRE A BILL OF SALE FOR TRANSFERRING VEHICLE TITLES BEGINNING JULY 1, 2020.
-Effective July 1, 2020, the Grundy County Treasurer's Office will require customers to provide a Bill of Sale when transferring titles to motor vehicles between private parties.
+GRUNDY COUNTY WILL REQUIRE A BILL OF SALE FOR TRANSFERRING VEHICLE TITLES BEGINNING JANUARY 1, 2022.
+Effective January 1, 2022, the Grundy County Treasurer's Office will require customers to provide a Bill of Sale when transferring titles to motor vehicles between private parties.
 A Bill of Sale or purchase agreement is already required for vehicles purchased from a dealership.
 The Iowa State County Treasurer Association (ISCTA) in conjunction with the Iowa Department of Revenue (IDR) aim to substantiate vehicle purchase prices which have a direct impact on the fees that are remitted to the State's Road Use Tax fund.
-The ISCTA Executive Board is encouraging all 99 counties to proactively require a Bill of Sale to be completed by both the seller and the buyer in advance of any administrative mandate.
-Many counties already require a Bill of Sale between private parties and are allowed to do so pursuant to section 321.13 of the Iowa Code.
-Grundy County will join other counties and require a Bill of Sale effective July 1, 2020.
-The Bill of Sale should include the seller's name, make of the vehicle, year of the vehicle, vehicle identification number (VIN), buyer's name, date of sale, purchase price and signature of seller.
+The Bill of Sale should include the seller's name, make of the vehicle, year of the vehicle, vehicle identification number (VIN), buyer's name, date of sale, purchase price and signature of seller and buyer.
 Get an example of a Bill of Sale by CLICKING HERE.

 On Grundy County's Beacon Site you can now apply for new Homestead, Military and/or Business Property Tax Credits.
 Just search for your parcel, then scroll toward the bottom of the information on your parcel and you will see the three credits listed there.
 Click on the credit you need to complete.
 The form will open up on another tab and will auto fill for you with the information needed for your property.
 Read through the whole form and complete the areas that still need to be completed and then sign your name by using your mouse.
 Click Save in the upper left-hand corner.
 If there are fields needing to be completed, a message box will appear on which field(s) and a red message will appear by the field(s).
 When the form is successfully completed, another screen will appear.
 Put in your email address if you wish to receive a copy for yourself or you can print it a copy from that screen, then click the Submit Application button.
 That is it.
 CLICK HERE TO GET TO THE GRUNDY COUNTY'S BEACON PAGE.
 If you have questions please contact the Assessor's Office at 319-824-6216.